pw_log_tokenized#

 pw_log_tokenized

-provides a C++ class to facilitate the creation and
+provides GenericMetadata to facilitate the creation and

-interpretation of packed log metadata payloads.
+interpretation of packed log Metadata payloads.

 The following example shows that a Metadata